haris-devo/Atlas-online-store/TAILWIND_V4_MIGRATION.md

 # Tailwind CSS v4 Migration Summary

-This document outlines the migration from Tailwind CSS v3 to v4 in the CodeHuddle Frontend Boilerplate.
+This document outlines the migration from Tailwind CSS v3 to v4 in the Atlas Online Store.

 ## Changes Made

 ### 1. Dependencies Updated

 **Updated:**

 - `tailwindcss`: `^3.4.16` → `^4.0.0`

 **Added:**

 - `@tailwindcss/postcss`: `^4.0.0` - New dedicated PostCSS plugin for Tailwind v4

 **Removed:**

 - `tailwindcss-animate`: `^1.0.7` - No longer needed as Tailwind v4 has built-in animation support

 ### 2. Configuration Migration

 #### Removed Files

 - `tailwind.config.ts` - JavaScript configuration is no longer used in v4

 #### Updated Files

 - `postcss.config.js` - Updated to use `@tailwindcss/postcss` instead of `tailwindcss`

 ### 3. CSS-First Configuration